FreeshardBase/documentation/docs/index.md

 ## How to think about your App

-When developing a Portal-app you are faced with a few differences compared to web-apps, desktop applications or mobile apps.
+When developing a Portal-app you need to think a little different about it compared to web-apps, desktop applications or mobile apps.
 A Portal-app has a unique combination of features and paradigms.

 As it runs on a Portal which is a virtual machine on cloud infrastructure,